opendocsg/opendoc-supreme-court-practice-directions/PART-13-Electronic-Filing-And-Service.md

 ## 108. Filing documents through service bureau

-(1) Solicitors and law firms are encouraged file documents through the Electronic Filing Service.
+(1) Solicitors and law firms are encouraged to file documents through the Electronic Filing Service.
 However, in the event that certain documents cannot be filed through the Electronic Filing Service, solicitors and law firms may file documents through the service bureau.
-Litigants in person may also file documents through the service bureau.
+Litigants who are not legally represented may also file documents through the service bureau.

 (2) The operating hours of the service bureau may be found on the eLitigation's website at https://www.elitigation.sg.

 ## 109. Filing of documents to the Supreme Court through a State Courts service bureau

-Pursuant to Order 63A, Rule 18(4) of the Rules of Court, the Registrar hereby prescribes that any service bureau established or authorised to be established by the Registrar of the State Courts may assist in the filing, service, delivery or conveyance of documents pertaining to Supreme Court proceedings using the Electronic Filing Service if the service bureau, or, if there are more than one, all the service bureaux, established or authorised to be established by the Registrar are unable to provide such services owing to failure of hardware or software, or both.
+Pursuant to Order 63A, Rule 18(5) of the Rules of Court, the Registrar hereby prescribes that any service bureau established or authorised to be established by the Registrar of the State Courts may assist in the filing, service, delivery or conveyance of documents pertaining to Supreme Court proceedings using the Electronic Filing Service if the service bureau, or, if there are more than one, all the service bureaux, established or authorised to be established by the Registrar are unable to provide such services owing to failure of hardware or software, or both.

 ## 110. Limits on the size and number of documents submitted using the Electronic Filing Service